 One example is the observation that stocks with steadily rising dividends tend to outperform the market.
 Companies that are able to increase their annual dividend payments for years (or even decades) clearly have some sort of defensible competitive advantage which allows them to remain highly profitable through various market cycles.
 Accordingly, we view a long dividend history as a sign of a high-quality business.

-There is no better example of this than the aforementioned Dividend Aristocrats, who has simultaneously outperformed the broader stock market while generating less volatility – a trend which is shown below.
+There is no better example of this than the aforementioned Dividend Aristocrats, which have nearly matched the performance of the S&P 500 while generating less volatility – a trend which is shown below.

-If the Dividend Aristocrats are not of high enough quality for an investor, they could also consider investing in the even more exclusive Dividend Kings.
-To be a Dividend King, a company must have 50_ years of consecutive dividend increases – twice the requirement to be a Dividend Aristocrat.
+Investors could also consider investing in the even more exclusive Dividend Kings.
+To be a Dividend King, a company must have 50+ years of consecutive dividend increases – twice the requirement to be a Dividend Aristocrat.

-For a more broad universe of stocks, the Dividend Achievers List contains 265 stocks with 10+ years of consecutive dividend increases.
+For a more broad universe of stocks, the Dividend Achievers List contains over 350 stocks with 10+ years of consecutive dividend increases.